shadinaguib/leoalz.github.io/_includes/initial_analysis.md

 {% include homes_and_checkins_plot.html %}

-By selecting "Number of Homes" in the dropdown menu, we can see that the users living in the United States and in Brasil are the ones who use the Foursquare application the most.
-In Europe and Asia, and Australia, there is also a big amount of users using the application, whereas in Africa, some countries don't have any users checking in anywhere.
+By selecting **Number of Homes** in the dropdown menu, we can see that the users living in the United States and in Brasil are the ones who use the Foursquare application the most.
+In Europe, Asia, and Australia, there is also a large amount of users checking in on the application, whereas in Africa some countries don't have any users checking in at all.

 Let's dig a little deeper by looking at the 20 countries with the most users and figure out how the check-ins in these countries compare.

 {% include top_20_plot.html %}

-This is a test
+We observe a general correlation between the amount of homes per country and check-ins per country.
+The big exception here, that has a larger check-in number compared to other top countries as apposed to homes.
+Indeed japan is a very attractive country for tourists with over 30 million visitors a year, which would explain the large number of check-ins.